fjvallarino/monomer/tasks.md

       - Scroll should auto-scroll to focus
   - Add combinator to affect size factor only
     - Discarded.
 A combinator (CmbResizeFactorDim) already exists
+  - Do something about TextDropdown
+    - Added S version for Show instances
+  - Check resize requests on Todo when entering text in description
+    - Review how sizeReq is updated.
+Custom user value may be ignored on further resizes

 - Pending
   - Add header in all files, indicating license and documenting what the module does